A detailed summary ofThe Psychology of Moneyby Morgan Housel

 Rebecca recalculates with patience instead of panic.
 Modest contributions, left untouched for decades, could quietly grow into something life-changing.

-Lesson 6: Getting wealthy versus staying wealthy
+6. Getting wealthy versus staying wealthy

 A patient mentions he just refinanced his house to buy more tech stocks.
 Rebecca tries to sound polite, but inwardly she winces.